Shen-Kev/Petri-Dish-Gantry/README.md

 # Petri Dish Gantry

 A vision-based tracking system that drives a polar gantry to follow objects on a circular workspace.
-The gantry is designed to manipulate biohybrid robots — e.g., by positioning an electromagnet beneath a 135 mm petri dish — but the tracking and motion architecture is general purpose.
+The gantry is designed to manipulate biohybrid robots by moving a collimator over a 135 mm petri dish — but the tracking and motion architecture is general purpose.

-A Raspberry Pi 5 with a Camera Module 3 looks **up** at the workspace from beneath, identifies the target (a colored marker, or eventually a YOLO-detected biohybrid robot), transforms its pixel position into real-world millimeters, and continuously commands an Arduino Nano ESP32 over UART.
+A Raspberry Pi 5 with a Camera Module 3 looks **down** at the workspace from above, identifies the target (a colored marker, or eventually a YOLO-detected biohybrid robot), transforms its pixel position into real-world millimeters, and continuously commands an Arduino Nano ESP32 over UART.
 The ESP32 drives a polar gantry (stepper for radial extension, servo for rotation) to track the target with a configurable offset.

 ---